SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Would you like to have breakfast at my place in 3 days?"
 Rainbow asked.

-Fluttershy looked a little confused, "sure, but why the secrecy?" she asked with genuine curiosity in her voice.
+Fluttershy looked a little confused.
+"Sure, but why the secrecy?" she asked with genuine curiosity in her voice.

 Rainbow sat there in thought for a moment.